Learning logic programs by discovering higher-order abstractions: Experiments

 Figure \ref{fig:literals} shows that refactoring typically reduces the size of programs learned by \hopper{} from 8 to 4 literals.
-As recent work shows \cite{metaho,hopper}, learning smaller programs can improve predictive accuracies and reduce learning times since the system searches a smaller hypothesis space.
+As recent work shows \cite{metaho,hopper}, learning smaller programs can improve learning performance since the system searches a smaller hypothesis space.

 Overall, these results suggest that higher-order refactoring can substantially improve learning performance (\textbf{Q1}).